cc-nogueira/qty/README.md

-# Quantities representation and Unit conversions
+# Physical Quantities and Unit Conversions

 This package defines units of measurement and quantities with an API for quantities operations and unit conversions.

-It defines the concepts of `PhysicalProperty`, `SystemOfMeasurent`, `Unit` and `Quantity`, explained at the bottom of this README.
+The core concepts are `PhysicalProperty`, `SystemOfMeasurent`, `Unit` and `Quantity`, explained at the bottom of this README.

 Defines most common units for **Mass**, **Length**, **Volume** and **Time** quantities.

 ## Using Quantities

-### Static methods offer a very convenient API to create quantities and quantities operations result in a new quantity keeping the first operand unit:
+Static methods offer a very convenient API to create quantities.
+Note that the `+` operation returns a new quantity using the first operand unit, this the order of the operands is significant when they have different units:
 ```dart
   final raceStart = Length.kilometers(amount: 12.5);
   final raceLength = Length.miles(amount: 1 / 4.0);